sfosc/sfosc/content/en/docs/Social-Contracts/donation.md

 ### Donations

 This project is directly sustained through a donation model.
-Donations should can be made through [DONATION SYSTEM].
+Donations can be made through [DONATION SYSTEM].
 Further details can be found in the [DONATION POLICY].